bigai-nlco/ReflectEvo/README.md

 --dataset (required): The dataset to use.
 Options include:
   LogiQA, MATH, MBPP, Bigbench, Bigbenchfree(Filtered subset of freetext tasks from BIG-bench).

+--demand_type (required): Instruction ID from the instruction pool.
+(See Appendix B.1).

+--model_name (required): Name of the model to use.

+--reflection (optional): How to use reflection in the task.
+Options: (Default: 1)
+  1: regenerate reflection
+  2: use pre-stored reflection
+  3: skip reflection generation

+--is_test(optional): Use "False" for data generation.

+--use_scratchpad (required): Whether to include the reasoning process from the first round in the second-round prompt.

 --existing_dataset (optional): Path to a previously generated dataset.
 If provided, the script will load and reuse this dataset.

 --use_first_answer (optional): Whether to keep the first answer from the existing dataset.